hadesyingcracker/Hades-linkchecker/README.md

 # Hades-linkchecker
-Tool for find a admin page
+Tool for link life or death

 $ pkg install python2